llaske/sugarizer/docs/tutorial.md

 # Create your own activity

 With Sugarizer, it's easy to create your own activity with a bunch of HTML and JavaScript.
-In the following tutorial you will learn from scratch how to create a full featured activity named "Pawn".
+In the following tutorial, you will learn from scratch how to create a full-featured activity named "Pawn".

 ![](images/tutorial_teaser.png)